TatjanaKutzner/CityGML-UtilityNetwork-ADE/README.md

 # Resources

 The **UML model** of the CityGML UtilityNetwork ADE was created using the software Enterprise Architect.
-- This Enterprise Architect file contains the UML model:
+- This [Enterprise Architect file](https://github.com/TatjanaKutzner/CityGML-UtilityNetwork-ADE/raw/master/UML/UtilityNetworkADE_2017_02_23.eap) contains the UML model.
-- The UML diagrams are depicted in this PDF file as well:
+- The UML diagrams are depicted in this [PDF file](https://github.com/TatjanaKutzner/CityGML-UtilityNetwork-ADE/raw/master/UML/UML_diagrams_CityGML_UtilityNetwork_ADE.pdf) as well.

 The **XML Schema file** of the UtilityNetwork ADE was derived automatically from the UML model using the software ShapeChange.
 - This is the derived XML Schema file: